 The name Cambo is thought to come from Camp-Hoe, a hill on which there was an ancient camp.
 There’s certainly an abundance of ancient sites associated with the ancient Britons in this part of Northumberland.
 The name Wallington is thought to signify a settlement of the Wealas – the Welsh speaking ancient Britons.

-South of Kirkwhelpington is Kirkharle, the birthplace of Lancelot Brown the landscape gardener, (1716 – 1783), who was more famously known as ‘Capability’ Brown.
+To the south of Kirkwhelpington is Kirkharle, the birthplace of Lancelot Brown (1716-1783), the famed landscape gardener known as ‘Capability’ Brown.
 He acquired this name from his usual saying when presented with a new plot of land that ‘it has capabilities’.